 Concurrency

 Silt provides built-in concurrency based on CSP (Communicating Sequential Processes).
 Tasks communicate through channels.
 There is no shared mutable state — every value in silt is immutable, so sending a value through a channel is always safe.
-Tasks run in parallel.
+Tasks are lightweight and run in parallel on a fixed thread pool.

 All concurrency primitives live in two modules: channel and task.
 There are no concurrency keywords.